- Why are local educational agencies (LEAs) required

 The ESEA requires that all teachers teaching in core academic subjects are to be "highly qualified" not later than the end of the 2005–06 school year.
 The ESEA requires that each teacher must have: (1) a Bachelor's degree, (2) a state credential or an Intern Certificate/Credential for no more than three years, and (3) demonstrated subject matter competence for each core subject to be taught by the teacher.
 More information on teacher qualifications required under the ESEA can be found on the CDE Improving Teacher and Principal Quality [http://www.cde.ca.gov/nclb/sr/tq/index.asp] Web page.

-The SARC template includes a table that displays data in this area at both a school and a district level.
-For a school, the data reported are the percent of a school's classes in core content areas not taught by ESEA compliant teachers.
-For a district, the data reported are the percent of all classes in core content areas not taught by ESEA compliant teachers in all schools in the district, in high-poverty schools in the district, and in low-poverty schools in the district.
+The SARC template includes a table that displays data in this area at both a school level and a district level.
+For a school, the data reported are the percent of a school's classes in core content areas taught and not taught by ESEA compliant teachers.
+For a district, the data reported are the percent of all classes in core content areas taught and not taught by ESEA compliant teachers in all schools in the district, in high-poverty schools in the district, and in low-poverty schools in the district.

 - Are county offices of education, when preparing SARCs